-Trust El Camino Hospital’s elite stroke team for fast diagnosis and treatment of stroke, including minimally invasive catheter-based surgery alternatives.
+Trust the Peter C. Fung, MD Stroke Center's elite team for fast diagnosis and treatment of stroke, including minimally invasive catheter-based surgery alternatives.

 You or a loved one could experience a stroke at any time.
 It's a leading cause of major, long-term disability and death.
 Act quickly if you observe any of the warning signs listed below.

-When you need help, El Camino Hospital's stroke team — including emergency room nurses and doctors, neurologists, interventional neurologists and neurosurgeons — are here to provide you or your loved ones the best chance of recovery.
+When you need help, the Peter C. Fung, MD Stroke Center team — including emergency room nurses and doctors, neurologists, interventional neurologists and neurosurgeons — are here to provide you or your loved ones the best chance of recovery.
 Our award-winning stroke care incorporates rapid response and a dedicated stroke unit that includes state-of-the-art heart and vital signs monitoring equipment.

 Learn the Stroke Warning Signs

 A stroke, or "brain attack," involves disrupted blood flow to part of the brain.
 There are many causes and types of stroke, including a blood vessel blocked by a clot (ischemic stroke) or a broken or bleeding blood vessel (hemorrhagic stroke).
 When your brain doesn't get adequate blood and oxygen, nerve tissue will begin to die within minutes.
 Every minute matters, because time loss is brain loss.

 Stroke symptoms typically happen suddenly.
 Our stroke experts suggest you learn to recognize stroke signs and symptoms: